haiwen/seafile-admin-docs/manual/maintain/seafile_gc.md

 ### Using Multiple Threads in GC

-Since Pro server 5.1.0, you can specify the thread number in GC.
+You can specify the thread number in GC.
 By default,

 * If storage backend is S3/Swift/Ceph, 10 threads are started to do the GC work.
 * If storage backend is file system, only 1 thread is started.